 Greswold House, Grey Gables and Yardley Grange: Our Care Homes

 Our care homes continue to provide care and support for their residents and we have rigorous procedures in place to minimise the risk of transmission of infection.
 All relatives and close friends have been contacted about non-essential visiting and alternatives for keeping in touch.
 Our staff help residents to use mobile phones or computer tablets if required.
-Current government restrictions mean that we cannot allow visits inside our homes.
+Current government restrictions mean that we cannot allow visits inside our homes but this is changing on 8th March.
+One visitor per resident will be allowed, subject to precautions, and we are making the necessary arrangements behind the scenes.
 Visits at windows may be allowed but there are different arrangements at each home; more details can be obtained from each home manager.

-The first round of coronavirus vaccinations have taken place for staff and residents at all our homes and arrangements made for the second and final round within twelve weeks of the first.
+The first round of coronavirus vaccinations has taken place for staff and residents at all our homes and arrangements made for the second and final round within twelve weeks of the first.